GallonEmilien/esp32cam-websocket-live-viewer/README.md

 - Better informations on camera management (camera name, status, owner...)
 - Frontend update (camera selection, auth fix, multiple user, admin view, user permissions...)
 - Motion detection & user alerts
+- Configure ESP with with when reset button pressed.
+If nothing is done in the 30s seconds, then it loads on the default config

 ## Introduction